 Customers more likely to make a purchase if others around us—even total strangers—agree that it is a good decision.
 Today, online reviews are the biggest source of social proof, and they have a clear impact on sales.
 Product reviews are critical when selling online as they not only make your more visible, but they show that you are trustworthy and they expand the conversation and noise the market is making around your products.
 Allowing customers to read reviews on your products is essential to help them make their buying decision.
 And remember even some ‘negative’ product reviews may be positive for others.
 What’s important is to openly address any negative reviews you receive regarding any customer service issue.
 That way people don’t mind mistakes as long as they know it will be addressed and rectified.

-One sure fire way to increase your online conversion rate and online sales revenue is through ecommerce personalization.
-Ecommerce personalization is the closest way online that you can offer that 1-2-1 personalized shopping experience that you would personally give direct to a customer.
-It’s about making the experience relevant and personalized in real-time ensuring you can ensure you’re showing the right product or promotion to the right person, at just the right time, turning potential browsers into buyers and in time turning those buyers into loyal brand advocates.
+One sure fire way to increase your online conversion rate and online sales revenue is through ecommerce personalisation.
+Ecommerce personalisation is the closest way online that you can offer that 1-2-1 personalised shopping experience that you would personally give direct to a customer.
+It’s about making the experience relevant and personalised in real-time ensuring you can ensure you’re showing the right product or promotion to the right person, at just the right time, turning potential browsers into buyers and in time turning those buyers into loyal brand advocates.

 It’s all very well spending money driving new customers to your website but they key to a good ROI is ensuring that those visitors convert into loyal customers.
 Intelligent and completely affordable platforms such as PureClarity are currently offering all customers an extended 90 day free trial.
 You can start a trial by visiting www.pureclarity.com